Climate Change Bill 2016

 The Victorian Government will also make pledges to reduce emissions across a number of key sectors, these include energy, agriculture, transport and waste management.

 These pledges will ensure that our short and long-term planning and policy decisions don't lock us in to energy intensive practices, but instead, move towards low-emissions industries and technologies.

 In the energy sector, we have already released the Renewable

 Efficiency and Productivity Statement, and New Energy

-Technology Strategy, and have
+Technology Strategy, and have provided funding to

 two pioneering community solar projects.